-1 The processible recycling rate, as defined by NYSDEC, considers only those materials recycled that could have otherwise been disposed of at the Waste-to-Energy facility.
+&lt;sup>1 The processible recycling rate, as defined by NYSDEC, considers only those materials recycled that could have otherwise been disposed of at the Waste-to-Energy facility.
 For example, it does not include yard waste, which is an unacceptable waste at the Waste-to-Energy facility.

-Table 1 shows all recycling and trash generation for 2011 in OCRRA's service area.
-Table 2 shows totals for processible materials, which are materials that could have otherwise been disposed of at the Waste-to-Energy facility.
+Energy facility.
 In Table 3, a breakdown of tonnage by material is displayed.
-Table 4 shows greenhouse gas emission equivalents that were avoided by recycling in Onondaga County in 2011.
+Table 4 shows greenhouse gas emission equivalents that were avoided by recycling in Onondaga County in 2012.

-Table 1 - 2011 Recycling and Solid Waste
+Table 1 - 2012 Recycling and Solid Waste

 Percent of

 Recycling Tons Total Waste

-Curbside Recycling (Primarily Residential) 37,760
+Curbside Recycling (Primarily Residential) 38,227

-Commercial Recycling (Primarily Business) 510,162
+Commercial Recycling (Primarily Business) 513,522

-Total Recycling 547,922 60%
+Total Recycling 551,749 61%

 Solid Waste

-Incoming Municipal Solid Waste (MSW) 283,744
+Incoming Municipal Solid Waste (MSW) 268,124

-Less MSW Ferrous & Nonferrous Recycling 1 (8,505)
+Less MSW Ferrous & Nonferrous Recycling (8,303)

-Incoming Construction & Demolition Debris (C&D) 56,086
+Incoming Construction & Demolition Debris (C&D) 55,898

-Incoming Other Waste 2 37,612
+Incoming Other Waste 33,451

-Total Solid Waste 368,937 40%
+Total Solid Waste 349,170 39%

+-

-Total Recycling and Solid Waste 916,859
+Total Recycling and Solid Waste 900,919

-1Ferrous and nonferrous metals that are recovered from MSW at the Waste-to-Energy Facility and recycled are subtracted to avoid double counting.
+Ferrous and nonferrous metals that are recovered from MSW at the Waste-to-Energy Facility and recycled are subtracted to avoid double counting.
+Includes biocolide currently being cost to a landfill

-2Includes biosolids currently being sent to a landfill.
+Includes biosolids currently being sent to a landfill.

-Table 2 - 2011 Processible Recycling and Municipal Solid Waste 1 Processible 2 Recycling Tons Percent Curbside Recycling (Primarily Residential) 37,760 Processible Commercial (Primarily Business) 187,396 Total Processible Recycling 225,156 45% Municipal Solid Waste (MSW) Incoming Municipal Solid Waste 283,744 Less MSW Ferrous & Nonferrous Recycling 3 (8,505) Total MSW 275,239 55% Total Processible Recycling and Solid Waste 500,395
+Table 2 - 2012 Processible Recycling and Municipal Solid Waste Processible Recycling Tons Percent Curbside Recycling (Primarily Residential) 38,227 Processible Commercial (Primarily Business) 189,846 Total Processible Recycling 228,073 46% Municipal Solid Waste (MSW) Incoming Municipal Solid Waste 268,124 Less MSW Ferrous & Nonferrous Recycling (8,303) Total MSW 259,821 54% Total Processible Recycling and Solid Waste 487,894

-1Sources for these data include: recycling companies, retail and commercial firms, and governmental organizations which voluntarily report to OCRRA.
+Sources for these data include: recycling companies, retail and commercial firms, and governmental organizations which voluntarily report to OCRRA.
 Reported data have been adjusted to eliminate known double-counting.
 For example: If Generator A ships 500 tons of scrap metal to Recycler B and both organizations report 500 tons to OCRRA; OCRRA credits the system-wide total with 500, not 1,000 tons.
-2Processible materials are those which could have been disposed of at the Waste-to-Energy Facility.
-3When calculating recycling rates, ferrous and nonferrous metals recovered from MSW at the Waste-to-Energy Facility are subtracted to avoid double counting.
+Processible materials are those which could have been disposed of at the Waste-to-Energy Facility.
+When calculating recycling rates, ferrous and nonferrous metals recovered from MSW at the Waste-to-Energy Facility are subtracted to avoid double counting.